The Cheeger constants of random Belyi surfaces: Proof of Theorem

+\begin{rem*} In the proof of Theorem \ref{mt-i}, a small triangle in $S^O$ is enclosed by three short horocycle segments each of which has length equal to $1$.
+If we replace each small triangle by a geodesic triangle enclosed by three geodesic segments of lengths equal to $2\log\left( \frac{1+\sqrt{5}}{2}\right)\sim 0.962$, then the proof of Theorem \ref{mt-i} actually can improve $\frac{3}{2\pi}$ to $\frac{3 }{\pi}\log \left( \frac{1+\sqrt{5}}{2}\right)$ in Theorem \ref{mt-i}.
+We are grateful to one referee for pointing out it to us. \end{rem*}

-We enclose this section by the following direct consequence.
-First recall that \begin{thm*}\cite[Theorem 4.1]{MR1677565} For $l$ sufficient large, there is a constant $C(l)$ such that if $S^O$ is a punctured Riemann surface with cusps of length $\geq l$, let $S^C$ be the conformal compactification of $S^O$, then
+We enclose this work by the following direct consequence.
+First recall that \begin{thm*} $($\cite[Theorem 4.1]{MR1677565}$)$ For $l$ sufficiently large, there is a constant $C(l)>0$ only depending on $l$ such that if $S^O$ is a punctured Riemann surface with cusps of length $\geq l$, then where $S^C$ is the conformal compactification of $S^O$.

 Furthermore, $C(l)\to 1$ as $l\to\infty$. \end{thm*}